 There are two financial institutions located on Kadena.
 Community Bank is located in building 405 and is the only of the two financial institutions that can exchange foreign currency.
 For hours and phone numbers visit: https://www.dodcommunitybank.com/home/locations/okinawa

 Pentagon Federal Credit Union is only found on Kadena Air Base on Okinawa.
 Membership is extended to individuals based on their employment, association membership, or volunteerism.
 The credit union is located near the Main Exchange in Bldg.
-420. For more info on PenFed visit their website at: https://www.penfed.org/HomePage.aspx
+420. For more info on PenFed visit their website at https://www.penfed.org/HomePage.aspx

 PSC 80 functional United States Post office located across the street from Chili’s that offers retails services such as Express mail, Priority Mail, standard shipping, stamp sales, and money order sales.
 The post office accepts cash, credit, or debit cards.
 The Kadena post office also houses PO boxes which are issued only to personnel who work on the installation.
 Despite many misconceptions, a sponsor can reserve a PO Box for an inbound family as long as he has a copy of that inbound family’s area clearance and orders.
 It is extremely helpful for a family to know their new mailing address before they have to move to Okinawa.
 This post office even has a Facebook page located here: https://www.facebook.com/KadenaPostOffice/

 Uncle Sam’s Attic or the Okinawa Enlisted Spouses Club (OESC) Thrift Store is located in building 859 offers terrific deals on gently used clothing, jewelry, electronics, luggage, household goods, uniform items, and other items donated to the store.
 The OESC is a non-profit organization that donates a majority of its profits to the American Women’s Welfare Association (AWWA).
 The store also has volunteer opportunities for those interested in helping the community and gives in store credit known as Thrift Store Bucks.

 Kadena Force Support Squadron hosts a Flea Market the first and third weekend of the month.
 The Flea Market is located next to the Chibana Golf Course parking lot outside of Gate 3.
 To reserve a seller’s table you must visit the Outdoor Recreation office in building 614, behind the Risner Fitness Center.
-For more info scroll down to the “Life” section on this webpage: http://www.kadenafss.com/recreation/outdoor-recreation/
+For more info scroll down to the “Life” section on this webpage: https://www.kadenafss.com/outdoor-recreation

 *A note about buying furniture on Okinawa.
 The central location of the island in the Pacific region allows for merchants to affordably import and sell furniture made out of prized woods (sometimes antique or hand carved) such as Chinese oak, teak, teak root, maple, mango and rosewood at a small fraction of the price you would pay stateside.
 The best of these items are put together using dowels and pegs instead of nails and tacks.
 The quality furniture will be heavy and count against your weight allowance but is built to a standard seldom seen in America.